sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Having interest income in the US can complicate taxes (not an expert)

 Choosing a Bank is up to you and your preferences.
-Stephen suggest you stick to one of:
+Stephen suggests you stick to one of:

 * Chase
 * Bank of America